 FAQ for Geometry of Redistricting Summer School

-What is the structure of the summer school?
+What is the structure of the August summer school at Tufts?
+Will the regional workshops be similar?

-Out of the five days of the program, the first three days will be open to the public and made available online.
+Out of the five days of the August program, the first three days will be open to the public and made available online.
 Minicourses will cover the legal, historical, civil rights, and mathematical aspects of redistricting.
 We will ask participants to pre-register so we can plan appropriately.
+Registration will open on this website on June 1, 2017.

 For the last two days, we will offer three more specialized parallel tracks, focusing on (a) expert witnessing, (b) teaching, and (c) GIS.
 All three tracks will foreground the geometric considerations of the redistricting problem.
-Participants for the specialized tracks will be chosen by an application process.
+Participants for the specialized tracks were chosen by an application process in March.

 What qualifications are necessary for the three specialized tracks?